themrleon/luckfox-pico-mini-b/README.md

    mmcblk1: rootfs.img size:6,442,450,944/6G (offset:0/0B) imgsize:1,136,914,432 (1,110,268K)
 done.
 ```
 Where `/dev/sdb` is your SD Card device.
-The process may take a while, be patient (it's not stuck), once it's done, remove the SD card, plug into the pico and follow [this](#how-to-access-pico-via-usb-cable)
+The process may take a while, be patient (it's not stuck), once it's done, remove the SD card, plug into the pico and follow [this](#how-to-access-pico-via-usb-cable).

 # What is RNDIS ?
 This is what enables the connection to the pico via USB cable:
 > Remote Network Driver Interface Specification (RNDIS) is a Microsoft proprietary protocol used primarily on top of USB to provide a virtual Ethernet link between a host computer and a remote device

 # How to boot from the Flash vs SD Card ?
-If there is no SD card inserted, it will boot from the external SPI Flash chip, otherwise will boot from the SD card
+If there is no SD card inserted, it will boot from the external SPI Flash chip, otherwise will boot from the SD card.

 # Pico USB modes
 Pico can be in two USB modes:
-* Device/Peripheral: Functions as a USB network interface (RNDIS), appearing as a connected device to a host computer
+* Device/Peripheral: Work as a RNDIS network interface to the host computer
-* Host: Acts as a USB host, allowing you to connect other peripherals and devices to it
+* Host: Acts as a USB host, allowing to connect other peripherals and devices to it
 > [!TIP]
-> If you connect things to the pico USB port and nothing shows up on `dmesg` nor `lsusb` that means it's in device mode
+> If connecting things to pico USB port changes nothing on `dmesg` nor `lsusb`, that means it's in device mode

 # How to switch USB modes ?
-There are two ways: **SDK** and **config tool** (this is a tool already inside the OS image)
+There are two ways: **SDK** and **config tool** (already inside the OS images).

 ### SDK
-From the SDK root folder edit `sysdrv/source/kernel/arch/arm/boot/dts/rv1103g-luckfox-pico-mini.dts` and change `dr_mode` to host:
+From the SDK root folder edit `sysdrv/source/kernel/arch/arm/boot/dts/rv1103g-luckfox-pico-mini.dts` and change `dr_mode` to `host`:
 ```bash
 /**********USB**********/
 &usbdrd_dwc3 {